-Season 2 of Darker than Black has the character April, who in the first season used her ability (essentially to make it rain) primarily as support for her partner who can freeze things, gets a freak chance to use her ability offensively.
-She happens to fight a Fragile Speedster with Super Speed and none of the Required Secondary Powers, which combined with the freezing temperatures made each raindrop impact with the force of a bullet.
+- Season 2 of Darker Than Black has the character April, who in the first season used her ability (essentially to make it rain) primarily as support for her partner who can freeze things, gets a freak chance to use her ability offensively.
+She happens to fight a Fragile Speedster with Super Speed and none of the Required Secondary Powers, which made each raindrop impact with the force of a bullet.
 Like running through a shotgun blast of buckshot.

-- Submarimon from Digimon Adventure 02 is the of Armadillomon's Armor Digivoltions that can only used in water because it's... a submarine.
-However, it has flight abilities, but it was used only one time outside of water, during the Grand Finale.
+- Submarimon from Digimon Adventure 02 can only used in water because he's... a submarine.
+However, he has flight abilities, but they were utilized only one time outside of water, during the Grand Finale.

 Aquaman: That's your weakness, Namor.
 You're too noble to cheat.